keymetrics/doc-pm2/ch/plus/reference/pmx.md

   })

   child.on('error', (e) => {
-    res.error(e);  // This reports an error to Keymetrics })
+    res.error(e);  // This reports an error to PM2 Plus
+  })

 })